 Task Force Membership

 - Selwyn Vickers, M.D., Senior Vice President and Dean of School of Medicine, UAB, Co-Chair

-- Charlie Taylor, Director of Governmental Affairs and Economic Development, UA System, Director of Operations
+- Charlie Taylor, Director for External Affairs, UA System, Director of Operations

 Campus Incident Command Subcommittee